 No. Fingerling potatoes taste very similar to new potatoes or red potatoes.
 Their skin is very thin so there’s no need to peel them.
 They have a firm texture that holds very well when cooked.

-Are Fingerling Potatoes Good For You?
+Are Fingerling Potatoes Healthy?

 Fingerlings are a great source of vitamin B6, which helps in the production of red blood cells, liver detoxification and maintenance of the brain and nervous system.
 They are also rich in vitamin C.

-What Can I Substitute For Fingerling Potatoes?
+What Can I Use Instead of Fingerling Potatoes?

 You can use any waxy type of potato instead of fingerlings.
 Red potatoes or Yukon golds are a great option.
 Any type of baby potatoes also work well.